 What is openness in adoption?

 “Openness in adoption” refers to the possibility of adoption for children and youth who are in the Extended Society Care of a Children’s Aid Society to maintain relationships with their family of origin.
-Openness in adoption was introduced in 2011, when Bill 179, Building Families and Supporting Youth to be Successful Act, introduced changes to the Ontario Child and Family Services Act that removed legal barriers to permanency for youth in care in Ontario who have relationships with their birth family.
+Openness in adoption was introduced in 2011, when Bill 179, Building Families and Supporting Youth to be Successful Act, introduced changes to the Ontario Child, Youth and Family Services Act that removed legal barriers to permanency for youth in care in Ontario who have relationships with their birth family.
 Openness in adoption has been viewed as enormously beneficial to children and youth to maintain important relationships, as well as connections to their community and culture.